SYL748/Elevator-Sim/src/README.md

 ##### TEST 8 -Complex Mixed-Direction Request Stack, Multiple opposite request stack together while elevator going up or down <br>

 ### Unimplemented features
-No implementation of multiple elevators
+No implementation of multiple elevators <br>
-No implementation of weight limits in elevators
+No implementation of weight limits in elevators <br>
-No implementation of floor limit each elevator can have No asynchronous concurrency
+No implementation of floor limit each elevator can have <br>
+No asynchronous concurrency <br>
-No power failure or maintenance recovery
+No power failure or maintenance recovery <br>